PistachioPony/gamesparks-docs/Tutorials/Database access and cloud storage/Game Collection Indices.md

 ---
-src: /Tutorials/Database Access and Cloud Storage/Game Collection Indices.md
+src: /Tutorials/Database access and cloud storage/Game Collection Indices.md
 ---

 # How to create indexes for custom game collections